 Once the buyer submits all required documentation, the application turnaround time is largely at the discretion of the bank.
 If the underwriting team determines that there are errors or omissions in the application, the buyer will be asked to submit more documentation.
 This bank and forth can add weeks to the overall sale closing timeline.

-If you sign a purchase contract well before construction is complete, you face the prospect of numerous construction related delays and possibly even a cancellation of your contract under certain circumstances.
-We explain the special risks to buying a new construction condo in NYC in this article.
+If you sign a purchase contract well before construction is complete (i.e. you are buying a pre-construction condo), you face the prospect of numerous construction related delays and possibly even a cancellation of your contract under certain circumstances.

 Disclosure: Hauseit and its affiliates do not provide tax, legal, financial or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal, financial or accounting advice.
 You should consult your own tax, legal, financial and accounting advisors before engaging in any transaction.
 The services marketed on Hauseit.com are provided by licensed real estate brokers and other third party professional service providers.
 Hauseit LLC is not a licensed real estate broker nor a member of any multiple listing service (MLS).